Kefah Mokbel: Research interests

 Mokbel's main research interest lies in the field of molecular biology and the clinical management of breast cancer.
-Furthermore, he has published several papers in the field of aesthetic breast surgery including breast reconstruction following mastectomy and augmentation mammoplasty using implants and fat transfer.
-His prolific research output includes over 300 published papers in medical literature.
-According to Google Scholar Kefah Mokbel has 400 publications which have been cited more than 8000 times with a H-index of 53 and an i10-index of 180.
+He has published several papers in the field of aesthetic breast surgery including breast reconstruction following mastectomy and augmentation mammoplasty using implants and fat transfer.
+His research output includes over 400 published papers in medical literature.
+According to Google Scholar Kefah Mokbel has 400 publications which have been cited more than 8000 times with a H-index of 57 and an i10-index of 204.
 Furthermore, his research linked the SET domain containing protein 2 (SETD2) gene to human breast cancer.
 He has also written 14 books in various disciplines including surgery, oncology, breast cancer, and postgraduate medical education.
-Mokbel is a member of the editorial board of several international medical journals and a peer reviewer for medical journals including The Lancet.
+Mokbel is a member of the editorial board of several medical journals and a peer reviewer for medical journals including The Lancet.

 In October 2017 Mokbel and his team reported through a metaanalysis that the use of hair dyes could be associated with a 20% increase in breast cancer risk.

 In October 2018, Mokbel and his team reported that the use of testosterone gel for hyposexual desire might not increase breast cancer risk among women using it.

 Press and media coverage

-Kefah Mokbel has been also featured in many publications and interviews regarding breast cancer and surgery in the national and international media including: The Times, The Daily Telegraph, The Guardian, New York Post, The BBC, ITV, NBC Washington, Hello Magazine, ABC News, MSN, Yahoo, The Daily Express, The Independent, The Medical Daily, The Evening Standard., The Mirror., Marie Claire and British Sky Broadcasting.
+Kefah Mokbel has been also featured in many publications and interviews regarding breast cancer and surgery in the national and international media including: The Times, The Daily Telegraph, The Guardian, New York Post, the BBC, ITV, NBC Washington, Hello Magazine, ABC News, MSN, Yahoo, The Daily Express, The Independent, The Medical Daily, The Evening Standard, Daily Mirror, Marie Claire and British Sky Broadcasting.

 He also writes medical articles for totalhealth and is one of totalhealth's specialist consultants.

-In 2013, Kefah Mokbel featured on BBC world news regarding the news that actress Angelina Jolie had preventative double mastectomy after finding that she is a BRCA1 gene carrier He was depicted by Silas Carson in the BBC drama The C Word, about his real-life patient Lisa Lynch.
+In 2013, Kefah Mokbel featured on BBC world news regarding the news that actress Angelina Jolie had preventative double mastectomy after finding that she is a BRCA1 gene carrier.
+He was depicted by Silas Carson in the BBC drama The C Word, about his real-life patient Lisa Lynch.

-Current appointments

-Mokbel is currently the Director of Breast Surgery at The London Breast Institute of The Princess Grace Hospital, chair of the multidisciplinary breast cancer program of the London Breast Institute, Professor (Honorary) of Breast Cancer Surgery (Brunel University, London), Honorary Consultant Breast Surgeon at St George's Hospital (London, UK) and President of Breast Cancer Hope Foundation.